Rare-earth element: On human health

 The chemical properties of the REEs are so similar that they are expected to show similar toxicity in humans.

 Mortality studies show REEs are not highly toxic.
-Long term (18 months) inhalation of dust containing high levels (60%) of REEs has been shown to cause pneumoconiosis but the mechanism is unknown.
+In cases of occupational exposure, long term (18 months) inhalation of dust containing high levels (60%) of REEs has been shown to cause pneumoconiosis but the mechanism is unknown.Use of REEs like Gandium in medical applications have been linked to issues in childhood development, reproductive health, and kidney health.

-While REEs are not major pollutants, the increase application of REEs in new technologies has increased the need to understand their safe levels of exposure for humans.
+The increase application of REEs in new technologies has increased the need to understand their safe levels of exposure for humans.
 One side effect of mining REEs can be exposure to harmful radioactive Thorium as has been demonstrated at large mine in Batou (Mongolia).

 The rare-earth mining and smelting process can release airborne fluoride which will associate with total suspended particles (TSP) to form aerosols that can enter human respiratory systems.
 Research from Baotou, China shows that the fluoride concentration in the air near REE mines is higher than the limit value from WHO, but the health effects of this exposure are unknown.

 Analysis of people living near mines in China had many times the levels of REEs in their blood, urine, bone, and hair compared to controls far from mining sites, suggesting possible bioaccumulation of REEs.
-This higher level was related to the high levels of REEs present in the vegetables they cultivated, the soil, and the water from the wells, indicating that the high levels were caused by the nearby mine.
-However the levels found were not high enough to cause health effects.
+The elevated presence of REEs was related to the high concentrations in the vegetables the people cultivated, the soil, and the water from the wells caused by the nearby mine.However the levels found were not high enough to cause health effects.
+Studies indicate potential danger to human and animal health when REE levels exceed accepted background levels in the environment.
+Affected areas can include the brain, reproductive organs, and gene expression, among others.

-Analysis of REEs in street dust in China suggest "no augmented health hazard".

-Similarly, analysis of cereal crops in mining areas in China found levels too low for health risks.